Frequently Asked Questions

 1. Our school holds career fairs, information sessions, etc. Can someone from the PMF Program Office come speak about the program?

-An annual academia stakeholder meeting is conducted via a webinar and/or conference line to brief schools about the program and upcoming application timelines.
+To support your efforts in educating graduate students about the program, an annual academia stakeholder meeting is conducted via a webinar and/or conference line to brief academic institutions about the program and upcoming application timelines.
 We also provide marketing and outreach materials for school usage.
 We maintain a PMFCampus listserv consisting of academia subscribers and we also partner with several affinity organizations.
 Depending on other OPM initiatives, we may visit select schools and/or attend regional conferences to address as many schools as possible.

 2. How can I be kept informed of new developments in the PMF Program?